-The center of attention in process-oriented group therapy are the participants; the sessions focus on the experience of the group.
+The center of attention in process-oriented group therapy is the participants; the sessions focus on the group’s experience.

-Therapists take the role of facilitators, rather than tutors.
-Therefore, they avoid becoming the center of attention and allow members to have an engaging group activity or discussion.
+Therapists take the role of facilitators rather than tutors.
+Therefore, they avoid becoming the center of attention and allow members to engage in a group activity or discussion.
 They will promote certain methods, like cognitive-behavioral therapy, for solving issues.

 Process-oriented sessions usually lead to increased self-confidence, a sense of belonging, and the creation of long-lasting bonds among participants.
-It’s most helpful for participants seeking personal growth to handle significant life changes, for example, retirement, divorce, and aging.
+It is most helpful for participants seeking personal growth to handle significant life changes, for example, retirement, divorce, and aging.

 The common topics in a group therapy program include:

 - Anger, anxiety, and stress management

 Group Therapy Activities

 The main activities in group therapies aim to help participants develop self-confidence.
 The members get to know each other formally and build confidence in persons outside of rehabilitation, promoting personal growth, trust, and free communication.